dougalcaleb/instant-carousel/README.md

 offsetOut | Not implemented | Upcoming
 offsetUnits | Not implemented | Upcoming
-type | Partially implemented | In progress radioBubbles | Not implemented | Upcoming
-html | Not implemented | Upcoming
-css | Not implemented | Upcoming
+type | Partially implemented | In progress navigation | Partially implemented | In progress html | Not implemented | Upcoming css | Not implemented | Upcoming
 autoGenCSS | Partially implemented | In progress